A fan’s guide – the club from early doors to today

 Most bars in the town centre are convenient for a pre-match swiftie but some are more convenient than others.

 Away fans tend to use The Picture House, just off the roundabout from the station, with nine HD screens for sport, one large one, and a decent menu.
-It’s also the largest pub in town.
+It’s also the largest pub in town, in a former cinema as its name suggests.

 On the High Street, opposite the turning for John Street to the ground, the historic Royal Arch (No.32) was once a coffee house used by French sailors, hence the grandiose plaque over its modest façade.
-A little further up on Murray Street, the Blackhorse Inn, near the club shop, is a welcoming spot that shows matches.
+A little further up on Murray Street, the Black Horse Inn is a welcoming spot that shows sport and also hosts live music.